pjoppi/pjoppi.github.io/tos.md

 ## How the Bot Works

 The Bot provides a single command that allows you to verify a biome by communicating with **my own personal RDP instance**.
-All processing happens between your command and your RDP — nothing is shared with other users.
+All processing happens between your command and my RDP instance.

 ## Disclaimer